A possibly inflated planet around the bright, young star DS Tuc A: Introduction

 The NASA Transiting Exoplanet Survey Satellite (TESS; \citealt{2015JATIS...1a4003R}) is expected to play a crucial role in this framework.
 Being a space-borne full-sky survey, for the first time it will produce precise light curves for thousands of young stars, providing planetary candidates that however will require external validation.

-In this letter, we validate the first young planet candidate spotted by TESS around one of the two components of the DS\,Tuc binary, the G6V star DS\,Tuc A (HD\,222259, V=8.47), member of the Tuc-Hor association.
-This target (TESS Input Catalog - TIC - ID: 410214986) was observed in the first sector of TESS (2018 July 25 -- August 22), in both short (2 minutes) and long (30 minutes) cadence and has been tagged as TOI\,200, i.e., TESS Objects of Interest (see Alerts webpage\footnote{\url{https://tess.mit.edu/alerts/}}), since transit signatures have been found.
+In this paper, we validate the first young planet candidate spotted by TESS around one of the two components of the DS\,Tuc binary, the G6V star DS\,Tuc~A (HD\,222259, V=8.47), member of the Tuc-Hor association.
+This target (TESS Input Catalog ID: TIC 410214986) was observed in the first sector of TESS (2018 July 25 -- August 22), in both short (2 minutes) and long (30 minutes) cadence and has been tagged as TOI-200, i.e., TESS Objects of Interest (see the TOI releases webpage\footnote{\url{https://tess.mit.edu/toi-releases/}}), since transit signatures have been found.

-In the following, we confirm the planetary nature of the potential candidate around DS\,Tuc A by using data available in public archives.
-At first, we revise the stellar parameters of the host (Sect. \ref{sec:res}), then we propose our analysis of the TESS light curve, including a transit fit that considers the impact of the stellar companion on the estimation of the planet parameters (Sect. \ref{sec:fit}), and present our evaluation on RVs and adaptive optics data useful to constrain the planetary mass and the presence of additional bodies in the system (Sect. \ref{sec:rv} and \ref{sec:imag}).
+In the following, we confirm the planetary nature of the potential candidate around DS\,Tuc~A by using data available in public archives.
+At first, we revise the stellar parameters of the host (Sect. \ref{sec:res}), then we propose our analysis of the TESS light curve, including a transit fit that considers the impact of the stellar companion on the estimation of the planet parameters (Sect. \ref{sec:phot}), and present our evaluation on RVs and adaptive optics data useful to constrain the planetary mass and the presence of additional bodies in the system (Sect. \ref{sec:val}).
 Discussion and conclusions are finally drawn in Sect. \ref{sec:conc}.